 Nestlé is the world's leading nutrition, health and wellness company.
 Nestlé can trace its origins back to 1866, when the first European condensed milk factory was opened in Cham, Switzerland, by the Anglo-Swiss Condensed Milk Company.
 One year later, Henri Nestlé, a trained pharmacist, launched one of the world’s first prepared infant cereals “ Farine lactée ” in Vevey, Switzerland.

 The two companies merged in 1905 to become the Nestlé we know today, with headquarters still based in the Swiss town of Vevey.
 Nestlé employs 339 000 people and have factories or operations in almost every country in the world.
 Nestlé’s sales for 2012 were 92 billion Swiss francs.
 Nestlé's products include nutrition and health care products, baby food, bottled water, breakfast cereals, prepared foods and cooking aids, coffee, confectionery, dairy products, ice cream, and petfoods.

-Senior Vice President Food Safety and Quality Assurance, Tyson Foods, USA
+Senior Vice President – Food Safety & Quality Assurance, Tyson Foods Inc.

 Vice President, Corporate Food Safety, Quality & Regulatory, Cargill, Inc., USA